-The right side of our bodies are mostly controlled by the left side of our brains.
-The left side of our bodies are mostly controlled by the right side of our brains.
+The right sides of our bodies are mostly controlled by the left side of our brains.
+The left sides of our bodies are mostly controlled by the right side of our brains.
 Why is an evolutionary mystery.
 The so-called contralateral brain – that cross-over between left and right – is common to every single animal with a backbone.
 And, incredibly, it doesn’t exist in animals without a backbone.

 (Why is that incredible?
 Well, it suggests that this crossover came about a long time ago in evolutionary history – perhaps half a billion years – and it has stayed stable ever since.
 There are a few theories about why this happens, and the current front runner seems to be something called the axial twist hypothesis: essentially a sort of rotation very early in embryonic development.)